justinhunt/slate/source/index.html.md

 --------- | ---------
 type | 'awaitingprocessing'
 id | The id of the recorder that the event originated from.
-This is the id you set when creating the recorder. shorturl | This is the URL of the recorded file that you would save, or load into a player. e.g https://file.poodll.com/abcde.mp3 shortfilename | This is the filename part of the shorturl. e.g abcde.mp3 s3filename | This is the filename of the file in S3 storage.
-Its quite long. s3root | This is the directory in which the file is stored in S3 storage.
+This is the id you set when creating the recorder. finalurl | The url of the recorded file s3filename | This is the filename of the file in S3 storage. s3root | This is the directory in which the file is stored in S3 storage.
 Combine with s3filename to make the full URL. updatecontrol | This is the DOM id of the updatecontrol element that the recorder was initialised with.